What's your role?

 Join the REgeneration by focusing the ways you pray, give, volunteer, and share.

-Learn how Glenhaven can come alongside your community as a resource for children and families in distress.
+Learn how Glenhaven can come alongside your church to help families thrive.

-Demonstrate your support of families in crisis, improve your local community, and save taxpayer dollars.
+Demonstrate your support of children and families, improve your local community, and save taxpayer dollars.

 Family in Crisis